tomgrek/hackathon-skeleton/README.md

 Because a full-stack dev's work is never done.

 * Add a dangerouslySetInnerHTML example
-* Add Redux for simplified state management across components
+* Add Redux for simplified state management across components (DONE)
+* Add react-router for ease of making/managing single page apps
 * Add optional layout and commonly used components including pagination and auto-complete (separate branch)
 * Remove embedded HOWTO code from the JS and put it into this guide instead (maybe)
 * Extend guide with React Native for Android/iOS app development (separate branch)